-LEADERS:...before taking someone through this paper, review the two key introductory MINISTRY PAPERS: 'the ministry training church' and 'meeting one to one'.
+LEADERS:...before taking someone through this paper, review the two key introductory MINISTRY PAPERS:

 Our church has two main 'arms': small groups & ministry teams.
 This 'giving a testimony' paper relates within the small groups arm.
-It's designed to help your small group leader encourage you to make the most of every opportunity to give the reason for your hope in Christ read 1 Peter 3:13-18a
+It's designed to help your small group leader encourage you to make the most of every opportunity to give the reason for your hope in Christ read 1 Peter 3:13-18a not just for unbelievers

-1. What/who are we tempted to fear (verse 14)?
+1. What/ who are we tempted to rear (verse 14)?
 2. How does remembering "Christ as Lord" (verse 15) change who we fear and whose opinion we're concerned about?
 3. What sort of question does Peter expect Christians who live with Jesus as Lord to be asked regularly (verse 15)?
 4. What should be a significant part of our answer (verse 18a)?
 5. Do you consider yourself prepared to "give an answer"?

 Before we go any further into the detail of what a testimony is and how to put one together, the assumption is that you have a testimony to tell-that you are a Christian.
 Is that the case?
-Write ideas for down in a sentence what you think it means to be a Christian. discussion not just for unbelievers
+Write down in a sentence what you think it means to be a Christian.